 It’s likely the fault of some pesky verbs.
-Think about when you tell someone a story in person and you really want to impress them — you might not exaggerate (well, not too much anyway), but you use the punchiest words possible to get your messaging across in as engaging a way as you can.
+Think about when you tell someone a story in person and you really want to impress them — you might not exaggerate (well, not too much anyway), but you use the punchiest words possible to get your message across in as engaging a way as you can.

 The same goes for writing — and boring, moldy old verbs can rob your prose of the excitement and impact it deserves to have.